 Travelling by plane

-We’ve already spoken about travelling with your dog in the car but to get abroad it sometimes means using other modes of transport!
 When it comes to flying, the rules differ between airlines but in many cases, dogs, excluding assistance dogs, are only allowed to travel in the hold.
-Some airlines, however, do not allow pets in either the hold or cabin, so please contact the airline you plan on travelling with to avoid disappointment.
+Some airlines, however, don’t allow pets in either the hold or cabin, so please contact the airline you plan on travelling with to avoid disappointment.

 Travelling by train

-When it comes to travelling by train, things can be easier if you are in NY you can bring your dog on the train if they fit in a dog carrier/bag.
+When it comes to travelling by train, things can be easier if you’re in NY you can bring your dog on the train if they fit in a dog carrier/bag.
 If your dogs are a nuisance or are endangering members of the public, then, of course, you could be asked to get off the train at the next stop.
-It’s also worth noting that you are only allowed to travel with a maximum of 2 dogs.
+It’s also worth noting that you’re only allowed to travel with a maximum of 2 dogs.

 Can I take my dog abroad?

 If you live in the US airlines generally require health certificates from all shippers.
-So it’s a good idea to have a licensed veterinarian examine animals within 10 days prior to shipment and issue a certificate stating that the animal is in good health..
+So it’s a good idea to have a licensed veterinarian examine animals within 10 days prior to shipment and issue a certificate stating that the animal is in good health.
 These can be obtained from your vet but must be signed off by an official veterinarian (OV), so be sure that your practice provides this service.
-Furthermore, a maximum of 5 pets can accompany you, unless you are travelling for dog training, a show, sporting event or a competition, which you’ll need to provide written evidence of.
+A maximum of 5 pets can accompany you unless you are travelling for dog training, a show, a sporting event or a competition, which you’ll need to provide written evidence of.

 You can find more information on this by visiting the US Department of Transportation website.

-Ultimately, what both of these certifications say is that your pet is fit to travel and is free of anything that has the potential to spread to other animals or humans, and has their up-to-date vaccinations, as well as yours and your dog’s information e.g. address, dog’s breed, pet and owner’s name etc.
+Ultimately, what both of these certifications say is that your pet is fit to travel and is free of anything that has the potential to spread to other animals or humans, and has their up-to-date vaccinations, as well as yours and your dog’s information such as address, dog’s breed, pet and owner’s name.

 Settling your dog on vacation

-Furthermore, taking something familiar to your dog is also a great way to help them settle.
-This can be their dog blanket, bed or a dog toy they enjoy playing with.
+Taking something familiar to your dog is also a great way to help them settle.
+This can be their dog blanket, dog bed or a dog toy they enjoy playing with.
+The Nest dog bed from Omlet is perfect for travelling, as it can slide right into their crate.
+Plus, it’s super lightweight without compromising on comfort for any bumpy roads along the way.
 You can also take a dog pheromone diffuser for a more anxious dog, which can help them to stay calm.

 This entry was posted in Dogs